astronomer/docs/learn/testing-airflow.md

 ## Debug interactively with dag.test()

 Airflow 2.5.0 introduced the `dag.test()` method which allows you to run all tasks in a DAG within a single serialized Python process without needing an Airflow Scheduler to be running.
-The `.test()` method allows for faster iteration when developing DAGs and use of IDE debugging tools.
+The `.test()` method allows for faster iteration and use of IDE debugging tools when developing DAGs.

-The prerequisites to use `dag.test()` are that you are operating in an environment that has:
+To use `dag.test()`, your environment must have:

-- At least [Airflow 2.5.0 installed](https://airflow.apache.org/docs/apache-airflow/stable/start.html), you can verify the installation by running `airflow version`.
+- At least [Airflow 2.5.0](https://airflow.apache.org/docs/apache-airflow/stable/start.html).
+You can verify the installation by running `airflow version`.
-- All necessary provider packages installed (for example in a [virtualenv](https://virtualenv.pypa.io/en/latest/)).
+- All provider packages that your DAG uses.
-- An [Airflow metastore](airflow-database.md) available if your DAG uses elements of the metastore for example by using XCom.
+- An [Airflow metastore](airflow-database.md), if your DAG uses elements of the metastore like XCom.
 The Airflow metastore is created when Airflow is first run in an environment.

+You may wish to install these requirements and test your DAGs in a [virtualenv](https://virtualenv.pypa.io/en/latest/) to avoid dependency conflicts in your local environment.

-To set up `dag.test()`, you only need to add few lines of code to the end of your DAG file.
+To set up `dag.test()`, you only need to add a few lines of code to the end of your DAG file.
 If you are using a traditional DAG context, call `.test()` on the object the context is assigned to.
-If you are using the `@dag` decorator assign the called dag function to an object (`dag_object` in the example code) and call the method on that object.
+If you are using the `@dag` decorator, assign the called DAG function to an object (`dag_object` in the example code) and call the method on that object.

 <Tabs
     defaultValue="traditional"